Asymptotic Results on Adaptive False Discovery Rate Controlling Procedures Based on Kernel Estimators: Background and notation

-\paragraph{Testing one hypothesis.} As we are interested in applications such as microarray data analysis in which each observation is the result of a test based on longitudinal data, we explicitly model one observation as a realization from a test statistic $X$.
-We assume that $X$ is distributed as $\tcdfn$ under the null hypothesis $\hn$ and as $\tcdfa$ under the alternative hypothesis $\ha$, and denote by $\tpdfn$ and $\tpdfa$ the corresponding density functions.
-This testing problem may be formulated in terms of $p$-values than test statistics.
-The $p$-value function is defined as $p^+:x \mapsto \Prob_{\hn}\left(X \geq x\right)$ for one-sided tests and $p^\pm:x \mapsto \Prob_{\hn}\left(|X| \geq |x|\right)$ for two-sided tests.
-By definition the $p$-values are uniform on $[0,1]$ under $\hn$; their distribution functions under $\ha$ are derived in the next two Propositions. \begin{proposition}[One-sided $p$-value] The one-sided $p$-value at observation $x \in \mathbb{R}$ may be written as $p^+(x) = 1-\tcdfn(x)$.
-The corresponding distribution function $\pcdfa^+$ and density $\ppdfa^+$ under the alternative hypothesis $\ha$ are respectively given by
+We consider a test statistic $X$ distributed as $\tcdfn$ under a null hypothesis $\hn$ and as $\tcdfa$ under an alternative hypothesis $\ha$.
+We assume that for $a \in \{0,1\}$, $\tcdf_a$ is continuously differentiable, and that the corresponding density function, which we denote by $\tpdf_a$, is positive.
+This testing problem may be formulated in terms of $p$-values instead of test statistics.
+The $p$-value function is defined as $p:x \mapsto \Prob_{\hn}\left(X \geq x\right) = 1-\tcdfn(x)$ for one-sided tests and $p:x \mapsto \Prob_{\hn}\left(|X| \geq |x|\right)$ for two-sided tests.
+As $\tcdfn$ is continuous, the $p$-values are uniform on $[0,1]$ under $\hn$.
+For consistency we denote by $\pcdfn$ the corresponding distribution function, that is, the identity function on $[0,1]$.
+Under $\ha$, the distribution function and density of the $p$-values are denoted by $\pcdfa$ and $\ppdfa$, respectively.
+Their expression as functions of the distribution of the test statistics are recalled in Proposition~\ref{prop:p-values} below in the case of one- and two-sided $p$-values.
+For two-sided $p$-values, we assume that the distribution function of the test statistics under $\hn$ is symmetric (around 0):